 6. Jaegung Area

-- Eojaesil – This building is where the king remained prior to a ritual and inside you will find a portable throne next to a folding screen showcasing a beautiful peony.
+- Eojaesil – The king used this building to remain pure prior to a ritual.
+Inside there is a portable throne next to a folding screen showcasing a beautiful peony.

-- Sejajaesil – This building is where the crown price remained prior to a ritual and inside you will find a ten piece folding screen with numerous ritual pictures.
+- Sejajaesil – The crown price used this building to remain pure prior to a ritual.
+Inside there is a ten piece folding screen with numerous ritual pictures.

 - Eomokyokcheong – This bath facility was used by both the king and crown prince before royal rituals.